 Starting from OpenQuake-engine v2.2, it is now possible to export information about the ruptures directly in CSV format.
-In order to be able to export, however, one must set the parameter save_ruptures to true in the job configuration file.
-By default, the parameter is set to false.

-The option hazard_curves_from_gmfs instructs the user to use the event- based ground motion values to provide hazard curves indicating the probabilities of exceeding the intensity measure levels set previously in the intensity_measure_types_and_levels option.
+The option hazard_curves_from_gmfs instructs the user to use the event-based ground motion values to provide hazard curves indicating the probabilities of exceeding the intensity measure levels set previously in the intensity_measure_types_and_levels option.

-Running OpenQuake-engine for hazard calculations Exporting results from a hazard calculation Description of hazard outputs
+Running OpenQuake-engine for hazard calculations

+Exporting results from a hazard calculation

+Description of hazard outputs

-Outputs from Classical PSHA Outputs from Hazard Disaggregation Outputs from Event Based PSHA
+Outputs from Classical PSHA

+Outputs from Hazard Disaggregation

+Outputs from Event Based PSHA